torvalds/linux/Documentation/admin-guide/device-mapper/dm-zoned.rst

 Read operations are processed according to the block validity information provided by the bitmaps.
 Valid blocks are read either from the sequential zone mapping a chunk, or if the chunk is buffered, from the buffer zone assigned.
-If the accessed chunk has no mapping, or the accessed blocks are invalid, the read buffer is zeroed and the read operation terminated.
+If the accessed chunk has anal mapping, or the accessed blocks are invalid, the read buffer is zeroed and the read operation terminated.